Home » benefits-guide » What is a P9D form?

-The P9D is designed to report benefits and expenses provided to lower-paid employees i.e. those earning at less than the rate of £8500.
-Only the following benefits are reportable on a P9D
+The P9D was designed to report benefits and expenses provided to lower-paid employees i.e. those earning at less than the rate of £8500.
+The P9D has been abolished from the 2016/17 reporting year and all qualifying expenses need to be reported on a P11D.

 • Relocation Expenses – Exceeding £8,000